NiJoao/LegendasTV-Downloader/README.md

 ## Quick HowTo:

-1. Install python v3 and the modules: BeautifulSoup4, rarfile
+1. Install python v3.x
-2. Make sure UNRAR is in your PATH variable and available on console
+2. Make sure UNRAR is in your PATH variable and available on console (e.g.: download from http://www.rarlab.com/rar_add.htm)
 3. Open the file 'ltv-downloader.py' with any text editor to edit the initial configuration:
-     Only your USERNAME and PASSWORD are required to be edited.
+     Only your USERNAME and PASSWORD are required to be edited, other changes are optional.
 4. Drag-and-Drop videos or folders on 'ltv-downloader.py' (or a shortcut of it, with extra arguments such as "-OnlyIMDBRating" to update Ratings without downloading subtitles)
 5. Enjoy!